saasforge/open-source-saas-boilerpate/Readme.md

 init
 ```
 (Mac):

 ```
 ./init.bat
 ```
+> For any problem happening during execution of this command please see the section Troubleshooting below.

 > :warning: Warning!
 This command will first **drop ALL tables** in your database.
 (You can comment this part if you wish, see */src/shared/utils/db_scaffold*, line 25.)

 4. If everything is going fine you will see the following text in your terminal: